fusepoolP3/p3-transformer-configs/toscana-hotels/README.md

-Transofrmer configuration for the Tuscany Accomodations dataset
+Transformer configuration for the Tuscany Accommodations dataset
 --------------------------------------------------------

 ## Input Data

-As input data we have a CSV file provided by the Toscana region, namely [strutture_ricettive_20141012.csv](http://dati.toscana.it/dataset/ceb33e9c-7c80-478a-a3be-2f3700a64906/resource/5e8ec560-cbe6-4630-b191-e274218c183c/download/strutturericettive20141012.csv)
+As input data we have a CSV file provided by the Tuscany region, namely [strutture_ricettive_20141012.csv](http://dati.toscana.it/dataset/ceb33e9c-7c80-478a-a3be-2f3700a64906/resource/5e8ec560-cbe6-4630-b191-e274218c183c/download/strutturericettive20141012.csv)

 >http://dati.toscana.it/dataset/rt-strutric

-This CSV dataset contains the names and contact details (address, phone, email, website) of all tourist accommodation in Tuscany, and includes ISTAT (Italian National Institute of Statistics) codes, accommodation type (hotels, cottages, campsites ..), star rating and the establishment's geo-coordinates.
+This CSV dataset contains the names and contact details (address, phone, email, website) of all tourist accommodation in Tuscany, and includes ISTAT (Italian National Institute of Statistics) codes, accommodation type (hotels, cottages, campsites), star rating and the establishment's geo-coordinates.

-Raw data has the following view (header, first line and a random line)
+Raw data has the following view (header and two lines)

 >| id   | codeserc      | tipologia   | nome      | indirizzo                         | cap   | citta    | provincia | stelle | email               | url             | lt    | lg    | telefono    |
 >|------|---------------|-------------|-----------|-----------------------------------|-------|----------|-----------|--------|---------------------|-----------------|-------|-------|-------------|